List of Mario television episodes: The Super Mario Bros. Super Show!

 All episodes are listed in order of their original airdate, with the primary animated segment listed first, followed by the accompanying live-action segment.
 The writer credits are solely for the animated episodes, as the writers for the live-action segments are unknown.
 The episodes would re-air in 1990 under the name Club Mario, which replaced the show's original live-action segments with newer five-minute sequences.

-Each of the segments are indicate in three different colors:
+Each of the segments are indicated in three different colors: